Stretford: Political representation

 The constituency of Stretford was created in 1885, and existed until 1997, when it was replaced by the present constituency of Stretford and Urmston.
 Beverley Hughes was Labour MP during the New Labour government.
 Kate Green, a member of the Labour Party, became the MP at the 2010 General Election, with a majority of 8,935, representing 48.6% of the vote.
 She retained the seat at the 2017 General Election with an increased majority of 19,705, which represents 66.8% of the vote.
 The Conservatives took 27.0% of the vote, UKIP 2.2%, the Liberal Democrats 2.0%, the Green Party 1.3%, and the Christian Party 0.2%.
 Green resigned as MP in 2022 to replace Hughes as her role as Deputy Mayor of Greater Manchester, and the following by-election was won by Leader of Trafford Council Andrew Western, retaining the seat for Labour with an increased share of the vote.

 Stretford is one of the four major urban areas in Trafford; the other three are Altrincham, Sale and Urmston.
-The area historically known as Stretford, between the River Irwell in the north and the River Mersey in the south, has since 2004 been divided between the Trafford local government wards of Clifford, Longford, Gorse Hill, and Stretford.
+The area historically known as Stretford, between the River Irwell in the north and the River Mersey in the south, was divided between the Trafford local government wards of Clifford, Longford, Gorse Hill, and Stretford from 2004 to 2023.
+In 2023, all four wards underwent boundary changes, Clifford being reshaped into a new Old Trafford ward, Longford changing slightly but retaining its name, Gorse Hill becoming Gorse Hill and Cornbrook and Stretford being expanded to form Stretford and Humphrey Park.
 Each ward is represented by three local councillors, giving Stretford 12 of the 63 seats on Trafford Council.
 The wards elect in thirds on a four yearly cycle.
-As of the 2014 local elections, all 12 councillors representing the Stretford area are members of the Labour Party.
+As of the 2024 local elections, all 12 councillors representing the Stretford area are members of the Labour Party.